 We all find our own spirituality in recovery, and volunteering can be a great way to go.
 Although it may not exactly sound like fun, volunteering can be deeply fulfilling.
 When I was newly sober, I volunteered at an organization that delivered food to people who were unable to go out to get food for themselves, and truly enjoyed myself.
 Every week, I connected with other volunteers, the families we served, and got to get up and be active.
 Again, it may not sound like fun, but it really is.

 Get outside and have some fun!
 The sun can do wonders for our mood, uplifting us almost immediately.
 Go on a hike, hit the beach, or just go for a walk.
+Some of the best beaches in Northern California are right in our area, and you can always have fun at the beach.
 There are so many things to do outside.
 Whether you like exercise, relaxing, reading, or listening to music, there are always ways to do these things outside.
 One of my favorite things to do when I was newly sober was have a bonfire and cook s’mores with friends.

 This one is a little silly, and maybe is reflective of my nerdiness, but Geocaching is awesome!
 In case you haven’t heard of it before, Geocaching is a real-life scavenger hunt game.
 People hide the items across the world, and you can download the app and go find them!
 You can visit www.Geocaching.com to sign up for free and see if there are any caches near you.
 It took me a minute to understand and get into it, and I still frequently hunt caches with friends!
 It makes for a great adventure.